ubikwitous/ELCA-video-rename-script/README.md

 You can change the default folder or naming convention as needed.

-Add custom logic for holidays or special services if applicable (e.g., Easter Vigil, Christmas Eve).
+Add custom dates and PrimaryLiturgicalTitles for holidays or special services if applicable (e.g., Easter Vigil, Christmas Eve).

 📜 License
 This project is released under the MIT License.
 Use it freely for any church or community purpose.